chenxiaodan105/MovieLens/README.md

 #### 5. Impact
 Compare advantages and disadvantages of different methods for big data project between AWS EMR, and multiple AWS EC2 instances.

+#### 6. Improvemnet
+Try Apache Ambari later and rewrite the project in scala